-For Happy's problem, a brute force attack decrypts Alice's ciphertext c for every possible key index pair (k_i, k_j) $(0 \le i < j < 100)$ in Happy's key file until the correct pair is found.
+For Happy's problem, a brute force attack decrypts Alice's ciphertext c for every possible key index pair $(k_i, k_j)$ $(0 \le i < j < 100)$ in Happy's key file until the correct pair is found.
 The principal difficulty is recognizing the correct decryption once it has been found.
 How can one distinguish the correct decryption from the wrong one?

 In general one cannot, but if some messages are more likely than others, then some decryptions of c will "look more like a valid message" than others.
 The attack chooses the decryption m' of c that looks most like a valid message and guesses that it is the real message m.
-It also guesses that the key index pair $k' = (k_i, k_i)$ that produced it is the real pair.
+It also guesses that the key index pair $k' = (k_i, k_j)$ that produced it is the real pair.

-The guess m' and k' will not always be correct.
-If they are, we say the attack succeeds in breaking the cryptosystem.
+The guess m' will not always be correct.
+If it is, we say the attack succeeds in breaking the cryptosystem.
+If in addition k' is correct, we say that the attack totally breaks the cryptosystem.
 Otherwise, the attack fails.
 We are interested in exploring how well this attack can be made to work in practice.